 That they scoop up in portions increasing in size.

-Then, with a belch like a tempest they rise
+Then, with a laugh like a tempest they rise

 Start laughing, turn away and they zip up their flies.